ScottLogic/blog/_posts/2024-09-03-sustainable-agile.md

 As a product owner, you are already responsible for defining the product’s features, liaising with stakeholders, and prioritising the backlog.

-- *Feature Prioritization*: Try to prioritize features that reduce the product's environmental footprint, such as optimizing code efficiency or reducing server load.
+- *Feature Prioritization*: Try to prioritize features that reduce the product's environmental footprint, such as optimising code efficiency or reducing server load.
+Remember, there are often multiple advantages to these features, making the cost of running the software lower and potentially more secure as well as reducing their carbon footprint.
+Look for these synergies and go for those features first.
 - *Estimation*: Encourage team members to incorporate sustainable considerations into their estimates.
 Help them to carve out time to craft high quality software – remember, doing so can help reduce your running costs and total cost of ownership by keeping systems well designed and efficient.
 - *Lifecycle Thinking*: Consider the entire product lifecycle, focusing on features that enhance durability and reduce waste.

 You can integrate the sustainability metrics discussed above into decision-making, ensuring that carbon reduction is a key factor in planning and prioritization.
-For example, if you had a user story that would allow a product to use a smaller, or even eliminate a cloud appliance, prioritising it would reflect in the cloud emissions metrics.
+For example, if you had a user story to use a smaller cloud appliance, or even eliminate it entirely, prioritising it would reflect in the cloud emissions metrics.

 ## If you are the Scrum Master

 As the Scrum Master you ensure the team adheres to Agile principles and facilitates processes.

-- *Process Optimization*: You can identify and eliminate wasteful practices in the development process, such as unnecessary meetings or redundant testing, that consume excessive energy.
+- *Process Optimisation*: You can identify and eliminate wasteful practices in the development process, such as unnecessary meetings or redundant testing, that consume excessive energy.
 - *Green Agile Practices*: Promote the use of energy-efficient tools and methods and ensure that sustainability is part of the team’s definition of done.
 - *Integrating Technology Carbon Standard Practices*: The Scrum Master can educate the team on the Technology Carbon Standard, embedding it into the team's continuous improvement practices.